 To eat to your meter, you will test your blood glucose before each meal and again at set intervals after—and plan on checking your blood sugar first thing in the morning and before bed.
 If you want a bit more information, testing before and after exercise will give you additional insights too.
 Decide on a method of logging your numbers.
-You can use a simple paper log (add a link to the freebie for email) or a digital app.
+You can use a simple paper log or a digital app.

 Eating to your meter will give you an eating plan specifically tailored to you and your needs.

 A Day of Eating to Your Meter

 If your doctor gave you a blood sugar test kit, start with that.
 It likely came with at least a sample quantity of test strips, a lancing device, and lancets.
 Or if they gave you a prescription, start with that.